 • Breasts appear too close together

-• Skin and breast tissue becomes noticeably separated from the chest wall
+• The skin and breast tissue become noticeably separated from the chest wall

 • Pain or discomfort